 Explanation: Figure 8 shows what the passbook looks like in the last quarter of the cycle.
-In this case there were 92 shares from the previous page, carried forward into the 'Starting NUMBER OF SHARES' box and the member has bought an additional 33 shares However, 5 of these have been paid back to the member before the end of the cycle, leaving a net 120 shares bought during the cycle.
+In this case there were 92 shares from the previous page, carried forward into the "Starting number of shares this page" box and the member has bought an additional 33 shares However, 5 of these have been paid back to the member before the end of the cycle, leaving a net 120 shares bought during the cycle.